avodovnik/servicebus-relay-and-queue/README.md

 2. Create, or use the default management key and copy the key's name and value to the app.config and web.config files

+## Why topics?

+Topics are used in this sample, because they are useful in a similar scenario, where you have potentially multiple subscribers listening to a single message.
+For example, you could have the StockService and an InvoicingService listening to the same "Order" message.
+When one is received the invoice is generated, stored and prepared for sending, while the StockService processes the order.

 ## More information

 Patterns used: